Skycrew1234/Netflix/README.md

-# responsive-admin-dashboard-assets
+# netflix-assets
-A simple admin dashboard
+A simple Netflix